kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/master-etcd-ha.md

 #### Step 2: Create the Listener

-Enter into the Load Balancer that was created last step and create a Listener which is used to listen to port `6443` of the TCP protocol, any other port could be listened as well.
+Enter into the Load Balancer that was created at last step, then create a Listener which is used to listen to port `6443` of the TCP protocol, any other ports could be listened as well.
 But the port in `vars.yml` should be consistent with the port which is set here, basic information should be filled in as follows.

+- Name: Define a concise and clear name for this Listener
 - Listener Protocol: Select TCP protocol
 - Port: 6443
 - Load mode: Poll

-> Note: After creating the listener, please check the firewall rules of the Load Balancer to ensure that the port`6443` has been added to the firewall rules and the external network traffic can pass.
-Otherwise, the external network cannot access the service of the port, and the installation may fail.
+> Note: After creating the listener, please check the firewall rules of the Load Balancer to ensure that the port `6443` has been added to the firewall rules and the external network traffic can pass.
+Otherwise, the external network cannot access the service, and the installation may fail.

 ![create listener](/create-monitor-en.png)

 #### Step 3: Add the Backend Server

-**Note:** Make sure that you have already prepared the corresponding servers before this step.
+> Note: Make sure that you have already prepared the corresponding servers before this step.

 Under the current Load Balancer, click **Add Backend**